OktaEdu/es-delivery-ci4d-authenticating-to-okta-from-external-idps/README.md

 This repo contains everything you need to complete the labs in this module:

-- Lab 8.1: Implement Authentication with an External IdP
+- Lab 8.1: Authenticate with AD FS as an External IdP

 ## How to Start the Labs